 On top of getting hit with a possible felony charge, your payments may be at risk.
-If you’re required to carry a license but operate unlicensed, you’ll have no right to a Nebraska mechanics lien or lawsuit.
+If you’re required to carry a license but operate unlicensed, you’ll have no right to a Nevada mechanics lien or lawsuit.

 New Hampshire doesn’t have a requirement for general contractors.
 Most licensing requirements fall on local municipalities and counties.
 However, plumbing and HVAC licenses fall under the control of the Division of Fire Safety.
 Electrical contractor licensing is the responsibility of the Office of Professional Licensure and Certification.

 Even the largest cities in New Hampshire don’t have well-defined licensing requirements.
 In fact, many cities prefer to manage contractors through permits.
 Nashua, for instance, requires contacting the Building Safety Department.
 The same applies to Concord.

 Contractor licensing is not a requirement for filing a mechanics lien in New Hampshire.

 New Jersey does not require general contractors to hold licenses, though they do need to register their businesses with particular state offices.